syncfusion-content/maui-docs/MAUI/Rotator/Migration.md

 ---
 layout: post
 title: Migrating from Xamarin to .NET MAUI Rotator | Syncfusion
-description: Learn here all about Migrating from Syncfusion Xamarin Rotator to Syncfusion .NET MAUI Rotator control and more.
+description: Learn about Migrating from Syncfusion Xamarin Rotator to Syncfusion .NET MAUI Rotator control and more.
 platform: maui
 control: Rotator
 documentation: ug